 PowerLight has made representations and warranties to us in the Merger Agreement, including those relating to the accuracy of its financial statements, the absence of litigation and environmental matters and the consents needed to transfer permits, licenses and third-party contracts in connection with our acquisition of PowerLight.
 To the extent that we are harmed by a breach of these representations and warranties, PowerLight's stockholders have agreed to indemnify us for monetary damages from an escrowed proceeds account.
 In most cases we are required to absorb approximately the first \$2.4 million before we are entitled to indemnification.
 The escrowed proceeds account is limited to \$19.7 million in cash and 840,000 shares of our class A common stock, of which approximately one-half of the original escrow will be released (less any pending claims) at the first anniversary of the closing date.
-Our rights to recover damages under several provisions of the Merger Agreement will also expire on the first anniversary of the closing date.
 After the first anniversary of the closing date we will be entitled to recover only limited types of losses, and our recovery will be limited to the amount available in the escrow fund at the time of a claim.
 The amount available in the escrow fund will be progressively reduced to zero over the period from the first to the fifth anniversaries of the closing date.
 We may incur liabilities from this acquisition which are not covered by the representations and warranties set forth in the agreement or which are non-monetary in nature.
 Consequently, our acquisition of PowerLight may expose us to liabilities for which we are not entitled to indemnification or our indemnification rights are insufficient.

-PowerLight will need to obtain regulatory and third-party consents as a result of the Merger, and, if it cannot obtain these consents, PowerLight and/or SunPower business by be harmed.
+PowerLight will need to obtain certain regulatory and third-party consents as a result of the Merger and, if it cannot obtain these consents, PowerLight's and/or SunPower's business may be harmed.

-PowerLight is currently attempting to obtain regulatory and third-party consents which are triggered upon a change of control.
+PowerLight is currently attempting to obtain certain regulatory and third-party consents which are triggered upon a change of control.
 If PowerLight is unable to do so, it may be forced to renegotiate these agreements or be exposed to regulatory sanctions.
 There can be no assurance that PowerLight will be able to obtain any required regulatory approvals or renegotiate or to negotiate new agreements on favorable terms, or at all.